Shadowofnight98/Sedra-stratum-bridge/README.md

 # Sendra (definitely not kaspa) Stratum Adapter

-Shoudout to [@rdugan](https://github.com/rdugan), his real release should come out soon
+Shoutout to [@rdugan](https://github.com/rdugan), his real release should come out soon

 This is a lightweight daemon that allows mining to a local (or remote) sedra node using stratum-base miners.